 Anders Cochran is a highly energetic and motivated entrepreneur from Santa Cruz, California.
 Anders works closely with Swanton Berry Farm, a leading social enterprise that set the standard for ethical farming.
 He coordinates community events for the farm as well as a market vendor at local farmers markets.
 Anders’ entrepreneurial spirit exudes from his development and management of his own surf school, “Academy Surf Lessons Santa Cruz”.
 Starting from scratch, Anders grew his surf school into a successful business venture and remains consistent with his passion for local business and community.
 In between all of this work, Anders is passionate about the outdoors and enjoys activities like surfing and hiking, and at night he plays drums for a rock n roll band!
 Anders is excited to utilize his many skills to help Gravity Water provide clean drinking water to people around the World, while creating lasting relationships with the communities that need it most.

-Sagar was born and raised in Kathmandu, Nepal, where he is currently working as a sports teacher in multiple schools.
-When the earthquakes of 2015 hit Nepal, Sagar immediately started dedicating his time to building houses and providing food to the earthquake victims in Shindhupalchok, Nepal.
-Additionally, he joined up with Hugging Nepal, a local NGO, helping build schools in the impacted areas of Nuwakot and Shindhupalchok.
+Samundra was born and raised in Kathmandu, Nepal.
+When the earthquakes of 2015 hit Nepal, Samundra immediately started dedicating his time to building temporary houses and providing food to the earthquake victims in Shindhupalchok, Nepal.
+Additionally, he worked with local NGO’s helping build schools in the impacted areas of Nuwakot and Shindhupalchok.
 He’s inspired by work that helps communities and their environment.
-After meeting Danny in Nepal in 2015, Sagar enthusiastically partnered up with him to help him build the first Gravity Water tank system and proved to be a dedicated, passionate, and very reliable aid.
-Sharing the vision of Gravity Water, Sagar is inspired to help the organization develop within his Country, with the goal of providing clean water to thousands of people in need over the coming years.
+After meeting Danny in Nepal in 2017, Samundra enthusiastically partnered up with him to help him build the Gravity Water project in multiple locations and proved to be a dedicated, passionate, and very reliable aid.
+Sharing the vision of Gravity Water, Samundra is inspired to help the Organization develop within his Country, with the goal of providing clean water to thousands of people in need over the coming years

 Laura has over 25 years experience working and volunteering as a financial professional for both for-profit and non-profit organizations including: Saybrook University, Pachamama Alliance, One World Children’s Fund, South County Housing, and Stepping Stones Project.
 She has a MA in Integral (Ken Wilber) Psychology, and has traveled extensively throughout Asia while visiting orphanages.
 Her passions include travel, nature, people, mindfulness, and Qi-gong.
 She ‘s committed to doing her part in protecting and caring for our water, as it is one of our most precious resources.